Updated January 5, 2019

 Emerald Coast Blue Marlin Classic at Sandestin

 THERE ARE FOUR WAYS TO ENTER

 - PREFERRED Fill out and submit the Online Entry Form.

-- Email the completed form (PDF or JPG) to email@example.com.
+- Email the completed form (PDF) to firstname.lastname@example.org.

 - Mail completed forms to the address above.